 It is important to remember that any time a person does not give consent it is sexual assault—regardless of previous behavior.
 It is equally important to stress that the survivor’s actions or activities do not cause the assault.
 Accepting a ride did not, in and of itself, cause the sexual assault; the perpetrator did.

 Sexual assault is a terrifying experience.
 Survivors need calm, reassuring, unconditional support.
-If a teen you know has been sexually assaulted, or if you would like more information, contact the domestic violence/sexual assault crisis center nearest you.
+If a teen you know has been sexually assaulted, or if you would like more information, contact the domestic violence/sexual assault program nearest you.